-We considered available information and made enquiries of relevant executives, the auditor of the group and the Company's board of directors.
+We considered available information and made enquiries of relevant executives, and the Company's board of directors.

 The fraud risks we identified, enquiries and other available information did not lead to specific indications for fraud or suspected fraud potentially materially impacting the view of the financial statements.